IsItGreg/MacroBuddy/README.md

 ======

-Go to src folder and clone the code or copy and paste it,  make sure python3 is installed in your system.
+Go to src folder and clone the code or copy and paste it and run the program from the home PATH of your system,  make sure python3 is installed in your system.

 ### Program Dependencies